sigalor/whatsapp-web-reveng/README.md

 	- `status`: should be 200
 	- `ref`: in the application, this is treated as the server ID; important for the QR generation, see below
 	- `ttl`: is 20000, maybe the time after the QR code becomes invalid
-	- `update`: false
+	- `update`: a boolean flag
 	- `curr`: the current WhatsApp Web version, e.g. `0.2.7314`
-	- `time`: the timestamp the server responded on, as floating-point milliseconds, e.g. `1515592039037.0`
+	- `time`: the timestamp the server responded at, as floating-point milliseconds, e.g. `1515592039037.0`

 ### QR code generation
 5. Generate your own private key with Curve25519, e.g. `curve25519.Private()`.